Registration & Orientation

 Central Square And Memorial Drive: We will take a bus or walk to Central Square where you will be see a number of grocery stores and a very small department store.
-We will then take a bus to Memorial Drive where we will find a computer/electronic store, a grocery store and the MIT Furniture Exchange.
+Then we will take a bus to Memorial Drive where we will find a computer/electronic store, a grocery store and the MIT Furniture Exchange.
 Be sure to bring exact change of $2.00 (one way) in cash or have a $1.70 (one way) on your Charlie Card for the bus ride.
 At total of $4.00 or $3.40 will be needed for a roundtrip.
-This tour lasts for about two and a half hours.
+This tour lasts two hours.

 One-on-One Orientation Sessions

 These sessions are available during the following months of mid-October through the end of December and mid-February through end of May for student, scholars and spouses or partners.